PostHog/posthog.com/contents/blog/posthog-vs-mixpanel.md

 - **Feature flagging:** Mixpanel doesn't have any built-in feature flag functionality.
 PostHog supports unlimited flags for free, and targeting by percentage or user properties.
 Visit [our feature flag page](/product/feature-flags) for more information.

-- **Session recording:** PostHog offers 15,000 session recordings per month for free.
-Sensitive data can be obscured from recordings using CSS classes.
+- **Session recording:** PostHog offers 15,000 session recordings (with console logs) per month for free.
 Visit our [session recording page](/product/session-recording) for more information.

 ### Product analytics